-APIs are functional blocks of code written for a particular program.
+APIs are functional blocks of code written upon a certain architecture for a particular program.
 Multiple such blocks come together to give you a functional product.
-Thus APIs are analogous to the third party brake drum manufacturers.
+Thus APIs are analogous to the third-party brake drum manufacturers.
 Applications can use third party APIs in their products without having to make the function block from the ground.
 Thus, most Applications work on their niche, their USP to make a successful product and the part that is not relevant to their niche functionality, they use an API to solve the issue.
 Thus, they have an error-free completely developed functional block that they don’t have to invest resources in.

 The API Value Chain

-When a business realizes the need for a particular functionality or a missing link to improve the current flow of business, a nascent idea of the API is generated.
+When a business realises the need for a particular functionality or a missing link to improving the current flow of business, a nascent idea of the API is generated.
 The idea is further developed by the team to understand what it must absorb, engage and deliver to provide a seamless user experience.
 On satisfaction, the idea is executed in the form of developing an API.